UAW strike expands to dozens of sites at GM and Stellantis

 UAW boss Shawn Fain said the new walkouts would hit 38 sites owned by General Motors and Stellantis, as the row over pay and benefits continues.

-The move excludes Ford, which UAW said was making more progress in talks.
+The move excludes Ford, which the UAW said was making more progress in talks.

 The UAW declared a strike against the three carmakers last week.